Competitive conference & fieldwork funding

 Sports expenses covers equipment, travel, subscriptions, etc incurred in course of training for and competing in a Blues team.
 The claim for expenses must be supported by original receipts, which must be submitted when the claim is made.

-The claim, giving a brief outline of the expenses and including original receipts, should be sent to the Secretary of the Common Room Liaison Committee (e-mail Marina Prosperi).
-The request will be tabled at the next CRLC meeting following submission of the claim, and, if approved, will be passed to the Finance Office to arrange payment.
+The claim, giving a brief outline of the expenses and including original receipts, should be sent to the Bursar as Secretary of the College Life Committee.
+The request will be tabled at the next CLC meeting following submission of the claim.

 The College has a limited amount of funds each year in case of student hardship in unforeseen circumstances.
 Students who feel they may be in need of hardship funds should make an appointment with Mike Newton, Acting College Accountant, in the first instance.
 Loans and grants will not be made available to students who have embarked on a programme with insufficient funding.